Elevation 527 m/1729 ft

 UNESCO Old Town

 Berne is the capital of Switzerland with beautifully retained historic features and plenty of activities.
+We ensure a memorable vacation and provide a wide range of activities that are provided in this Berne, Switzerland vacation guide.
 As a medieval city, Berne was originally founded in 1191 and built around the Aare River.
 Since then, Berne has managed to successfully maintain its old town which is today a UNESCO World Heritage site.
 The many fountains, sandstone facades, narrow streets, and historic towers add to Berne’s unique charm.

 UNESCO inscribed the city of Berne as a World Heritage site in 1983 after centuries of preservation.
 The Münster Cathedral is Europe’s most recent construction of late Gothic architecture as an 18th century Protestant church.
-In front of this Cathedral is a popular meeting square called the Münster terrace.
+In front of this Cathedral is a popular meeting square called the Münster terrace which you would get to experience in our Berne, Switzerland vacation guide.
 Another main attraction in Berne is the famous tower clock built in 1530.
-People often gather in front of the tower to watch its mechanism from the 16th century perform a unique spectacle at every hour.
+People often gather in front of the tower to watch its mechanism from the 16thcentury perform a unique spectacle at every hour.

 As the country’s capital, Berne is the center for Switzerland’s government with its Houses of Parliament situated directly next to the train station.
-The Houses of Parliament welcomes Berne’s visitors for a look inside the building.
+The Houses of Parliament welcomes Berne’s visitors for a look inside the building which you can experience in the Berne, Switzerland vacation guide.
 The building is located along the Aare River.
 The Aare River bisects the city and serves as a central landmark for many of Berne’s main attractions.
 One of these attractions includes the Bear Park which serves as the home of Berne’s heraldic animals.
 In addition to its historic element, Berne also has a modern flare of design and culture especially at The Zentrum Paul Klee.

 Berne is centrally located in the heart of Switzerland, making it the gateway to the Alps.
 With a dense rail network and direct connections to other European cities, Berne is the perfect base for further excursions.